derBroBro/TerraDepot/README.md

 # Further opportunities
 There are a lot of extensions possible for this backend.
 Just some ideas:
-- [ ] Trigger a central webhook for each state-change
+- [x] Trigger a central webhook for each state-change
 - [x] List and show all states on a central place
 - [ ] Central state locking
 - [ ] Cost warnings (base is set.
 Baybe [lyft/awspricing](https://github.com/lyft/awspricing) is helpfull)
 - [ ] Security checks (public buckets etc.)
 - [ ] Pen-Test after state changes
-- [ ] Send a brief summary as a notification
+- [x] Send a brief summary as a notification

 # Todo
 - [x] Setup proper testing
 - [x] Setup basis auth instead of the key-based
 - [x] Add custom Domains
-- [ ] Add SNS to subscribe on changes
+- [x] Add SNS to subscribe on changes
-- [ ] Generate report asynchronously (Required for notifications and pentests)
+- [x] Generate report asynchronously (Required for notifications and pentests)
+- [ ] Add costs estimates for more and complex resource types